ericfinster/opetopictt/README.md

 # opetopictt

-A type theory for opetopes
+An experimental type theory based on opetopes